 You can even suggest other forms of support such as a postpartum depression hotline, a local support group or counseling from someone else like a spiritual leader.
-It’s critical that she feels your support, concern and interest in her well-being and recovery.
+She must feel your support, concern and interest in her well-being and recovery.